openlegend/core-rules/core/src/04-perks-flaws/01-chapter-four.md

 ### Ageless

 Whether you are an android constructed of space age material that does not erode over time, the loyal servant of a higher power, or the subject of an arcane ritual, you have unlocked the secret to immortality.
 You are immune to the passage of time and the effects of old age.
-Your body does not

-___
-age and you cannot be harmed by extraordinary effects that cause aging.
+Your body does not age and you cannot be harmed by extraordinary effects that cause aging.
 Based on the source of your agelessness, you can decide whether or not your appearance changes over time.

 ### Artisan

 Choose a specific craft, such as gunsmithing, hardware assembly, glass blowing, or brewing.
 You are a master of a chosen craft, and your reputation goes far and wide.
 In a time frame decided by the GM, you can craft any mundane item of wealth level 2 or less, if you have access to the right tools.
 Furthermore, whenever you are performing a task in which your crafting skills would play a role, you gain advantage 1 to any action rolls that you must make.
 Your reputation means that other students of your craft may actively seek you out as a teacher.
 Experts in any field that makes use of the items you create will actively recommend that others seek you out.
-"You want the best overclocked CPU for that supercomputer?
-You need to talk to Razul, he's the best hardware craftsman this side of the Third Sun."
+“You want the best overclocked CPU for that supercomputer?
+You need to talk to Razul, he's the best hardware craftsman this side of the Third Sun.”

 ### Ascetic